How Closely Related are Gas Prices and Roofing Prices

 Asphalt is the main waterproofing ingredient for many roofing materials including modified bitumen, felt, and the majority of shingle products.
 Asphalt is a black sticky semi-solid form of petroleum.
 Crude oil is sent to the refinery for processing, with gasoline being the main product and asphalt being one of many by-products.
 In addition to the widely used direct ingredient of asphalt, gas is a huge indirect cost of roofing materials.
 Both raw materials and finished roofing products have significant transportation cost because of size and weight.
 So the short answer is yes, gas and roofing prices are definitely linked.

 Now slow down a little.
 While these prices are directly linked they move slowly.
-At the time of the creation of this post, February 2015, gas prices are significantly lower than the were in the fall, yet there has been no corresponding change.
-In fact we have received some notice of modest price increases for the spring.
+At the time of the creation of this post, February 2015, gas prices are significantly lower than they were in the fall, yet there has been no corresponding change.
+In fact, we have received some notice of modest price increases for the spring.